VingronLab/APL/README.md

 ## Installation

+The `APL` package requires R version >= 4.0.
+To install this package from Bioconductor, run:

+    if (!requireNamespace("BiocManager", quietly = TRUE))
+        install.packages("BiocManager")

+    BiocManager::install("APL")

+Alternatively the package can also be installed from github:

     library(devtools)
     install_github("VingronLab/APL")

+To additionally build the package vignette, run instead

+    install_github("VingronLab/APL", build_vignettes = TRUE)

+Building the vignette will however take considerable time.

 ## Pytorch installation

 In order to speed up the singular value decomposition, we highly recommend the installation of `pytorch`.
 Users can instead also opt to use the slower R native SVD.
-For this, please turn the argument `python = FALSE` wherever applicable in this vignette.
+For this, please set the argument `python = FALSE` wherever applicable in the package vignette.

 ### Install pytorch with reticulate